derekbarber/derekbarber.ca/source/_posts/2016-12-26-no-more-new-years-resolutions.markdown

 ### Don't wait for January

-Another helpful tip when doing goal setting is to not think you have to wait for January 1st to set new goals.
+Another helpful tip is to not wait for January 1st to set new goals.
 I think the new year is a good time to review all the goals from the previous year and either revise them or set new ones.
 But this is a practice that I like to do much more regularly.
 Typically